Ben Nighthorse Campbell: Military service and education

 Campbell attended Placer High School, dropping out in 1951 to join the U.S. Air Force.
 He was stationed in Korea during the Korean War as an air policeman; he left the Air Force in 1953 with the rank of Airman Second Class, as well as the Korean Service Medal and the Air Medal.
 While in the Air Force, Campbell obtained his GED and, after his discharge, used the G.I.
-Bill to attend San Jose State University, graduating in 1957 with a Bachelor of Arts in physical education and fine arts.
+Bill to attend San Jose City College and then San Jose State University, graduating in 1957 with a Bachelor of Arts in physical education and fine arts.

 He is listed as Ben M. Campbell in his college records and records of his Olympic competition, but was given the name "Nighthorse" when he returned to the Northern Cheyenne reservation for his name-giving ceremony, as a member of his father's family, Blackhorse.

 Career

 Sports

 In college, Campbell was a member of the San Jose State judo team, coached by future USA Olympic coach Yosh Uchida.
 While training for the Olympic Games, Campbell attended Meiji University in Tokyo, Japan, as a special research student from 1960 to 1964.
 The Meiji team was world-renowned and Campbell credited the preparation and discipline taught at Meiji for his 1961, 1962, and 1963 U.S. National titles and his gold medal in the 1963 Pan-American Games.
 In 1964, Campbell competed in judo at the 1964 Summer Olympics in Tokyo.
 This made him the first Native American on the U.S. Olympic judo team.
 He suffered an injury and did not win a medal.
 He broke his ankle and was out for two years.

 In the years after returning from the Olympic Games, Campbell worked as a deputy sheriff in Sacramento County, California, coached the U.S. national judo team, operated his own dojo in Sacramento, and taught high school (physical education and art classes).
 He and his wife also raised quarterhorses, including a Supreme Champion and AQHA Champion, Sailors Night.
 They bought a ranch near Ignacio, Colorado, on the Southern Ute reservation in 1978.